-A new book “William England – Views of Switzerland – A Collector’s Catalogue” is now available on lulu.com which provides more detail on William England and catalogues over 500 of his views reproduced in half scale in black and white (a colour version is available at a higher price).
+A print-on-demand book “William England – Views of Switzerland – A Collector’s Catalogue” is now available (contact firstname.lastname@example.org for more info or see http://www.scotlan3d.com books for sale) which provides more detail on William England and catalogues over 500 of his views reproduced in half scale in black and white (a colour version is available at a higher price).

 His first major project was to photograph a tour of the Alps on behalf of the Alpine Club.
 In the summer of 1863 his travels took him to some of the most famous tourist spots: Geneva, Lausanne, Chillon Castle, Sallanches, Chamonix, Gorges du Trient, Martigny, Sion, Zermatt, Interlaken, Grindlewald, Lauterbrunnen, Reichenbach, Rosenlaui, Thun, Berne and Fribourg.
 The fruits of his labours were published as a series of 130 stereoviews entitled ‘Views of Switzerland – Under the Special Patronage of the Alpine Club’.
 Subsequent trips expanded the number of views of the Alps to over 1000.